mrkkrp/markkarpov.com/tutorial/th.md

 * The ability to retrieve information about a thing by its name.
-Usually we want to know about functions and types, but there are also ways to learn about a module, get collection of instances of a particular type class, etc.
+Usually we want to know about functions and types, but there are also ways to learn about a module, get the collection of instances of a particular type class, etc.

-* The ability to put and get some custom state that is then shared by all TH code in the same module.
+* The ability to put and get some custom state that is then shared by all the TH code in the same module.

-* The ability to run `IO` during compilation, so we can e.g. read something from a file.
+* The ability to run `IO` during compilation, so that we can, for example, read something from a file.

-These features are usually achieved through *monads* in Haskell, and so it should not come as a surprise that there is a special monad called `Q` (short for “quotation”) that hosts all functions provided by TH.
+These features are usually achieved through *monads* in Haskell, and so it should not come as a surprise that there is a special monad called `Q` (short for “quotation”) that hosts all the functions provided by TH.

 ## Splicing

-The only purpose of having a value of the type `Q a` is to use `a` in a Haskell program somehow. `a` can be anything in intermediate monadic expressions, but when we're about to insert the generated code into a Haskell source file, there are only five options:
+The only purpose of having a value of type `Q a` is to use `a` in a Haskell program somehow. `a` can be anything in intermediate monadic expressions, but when we're about to insert the generated code into a Haskell source file, there are only five options:

-* [Declaration][dec] `Dec`, which includes the top-level things like function and data type definitions.
+* [Declaration][dec] `Dec`, which includes top-level things like function and data type definitions.
 In fact, we would like to be able to generate several declarations at a time, so the type that is actually used (and expected by the interpolating machinery) is `[Dec]`.

 * [Expression][exp] `Exp`, such as `x + 1` or `\x -> x + 1`.
 It is probably
   the most common thing to generate.

-* [Typed expression][texp] `TExp`, which is identical to expression `Exp`, but has a phantom type tag corresponding to the type of the expression inside.
+* [Typed expression][texp] `TExp`, which is identical to an expression `Exp` but has a phantom type tag corresponding to the type of the expression inside.
 For example, `TExp Int` means that the expression evaluates to an `Int`.

-* [Type][type] `Type` such as `Int` or `Maybe Int` or just `Maybe`.
-The type doesn't have to be saturated (i.e. may have any kind), so it may be pretty much anything one can encounter on the type level.
+* [Type][type] `Type`, such as `Int`, `Maybe Int`, or just `Maybe`.
+The type doesn't have to be saturated (i.e. it may have any kind), so it may be pretty much anything one can encounter at the type level.

-* [Pattern][pat] `Pat` that we use for pattern-matching.
+* [Pattern][pat] `Pat`, which we use for pattern matching.

 I suggest you follow the links in the list above and glance at the definitions of `Dec`, `Exp`, `TExp`, `Type`, and `Pat`.
-Note the naming
-convention: the data constructors are suffixed with letters that hint about the data type they belong to: `Dec` constructors end with a “D”, `Exp` constructors end with an “E”, `Type` constructors end with a “T”, and `Pat` constructors end with a “P”.
-This makes it easy to distinguish e.g. an expression variable `VarE` from a pattern variable `VarP`.
+Note the naming convention: the data constructors are suffixed with letters that hint at the data type they belong to: `Dec` constructors end with a “D”, `Exp` constructors end with an “E”, `Type` constructors end with a “T”, and `Pat` constructors end with a “P”.
+This makes it easy to distinguish, for example, an expression variable `VarE` from a pattern variable `VarP`.

 Using the data types, slowly but surely, we can indeed construct an
 expression: